kudobuilder/kudo.dev/content/internal-docs/events-index.md

 <!-- more -->
 ```

-Posts will be ordered by date with the more recent posts naturally listed first.
+Events will be ordered by date with the next upcoming events naturally listed first.

 ## Properties